-The Stingray Reader tackles three fundamental issues in processing a file:
+The Stingray Reader tackles four fundamental issues in processing a file:

 One goal of good software is to cope reasonably well with variability of user-supplied inputs.
 Providing data by spreadsheet is often the most desirable choice for users.
 In some cases, it’s the only acceptable choice.
 Since spreadsheets are tweaked manually, they may not have a simple, fixed schema or logical layout.

-A workbook (the container of individual “spread sheets”) can be encoded in any of a number of physical formats: XLS, CSV, XLSX, ODS to name a few.
+A workbook (the container of individual sheets) can be encoded in any of a number of physical formats: XLS, CSV, XLSX, ODS to name a few.
 We would like our applications to be independent of these physical formats.
 We’d like to focus on the logical layout.

 Data supplied in the form of a workbook can suffer from numerous data quality issues.
 We need to be assured that a file actually conforms to a required schema.

 (The original entry is located in /Users/slott/Documents/Projects/Stingray-4.4/source/cell.rst, line 214.)